Our most magical experience during our family trip to Scandinavia was Husky dog sledding in Norway through the snow blanketed fields of Tromsø.

 Though we had dressed for winter weather, we opted to use their full body snow jumpsuits and boots which were far more appropriate for the weather and the activity, and kept us quite cozy for the ride.

 They had sizes for each one of us, from Mama to Papa to baby, and we were indeed kept quite warm as promised.
+For some added protection, you can also bring along skiing goggles to wear during the ride.

 Family Hint: Bring your own warm hats to wear so you aren’t encumbered by the hood of the suit and can see and take in everything around you.
 It was also the one time during our trip that we wish we had had a winter face ski mask.